min2ha/ukwa-site/content/target/37473/index.en.md

   "subject": "EU Referendum"
 }

-# UK universities lobby against a British exit from the EU

 UK universities are in opposition to departure from the European Union.
 A main reason for their opposition is the ability to move freely throughout the EU.